auniquesun/PPT/README.md

 ./scripts/recog/cls-pointbert-mn40-32v-middle-dr03-h3-1.sh
 ```
   - **NOTE**: For each script, you can use
-    - `--dataset_name` argument to change the dataset for experimenting
-    - `--data_ratio` to vary the proportion of used training set (0-1.0)
     - `--head_type` to specify the PPT model version
       - 0: PPT-Base
       - 1: PPT-FFN
       - 2: PPT-PTB
+    - `--dataset_name` argument to change the dataset for training and test
+    - `--data_ratio` to vary the **proportion** of used training set and evaluate the **data efficiency**
-  - For more explanations of different arguments, please refer to [parser.py](parser.py) and corresponding running script, e.g., [current script](scripts/recog/cls-pointbert-mn40-32v-middle-dr03-h3-1.sh).
+  - For more explanations of different arguments, please refer to [parser.py](parser.py) and corresponding running script, e.g., [the script](scripts/recog/cls-pointbert-mn40-32v-middle-dr03-h3-1.sh) for current experiment.

 ### Few-shot Classification
 1. To train and evaluate the few-shot learning on ScanObjectNN, run, e.g.